NPKelly/CS481-X-S20-capstone-homecu/docs/Nealon.md

 ## Week 12

+### 4/9/2020
+Worked on front end for Loan app editor page.

 ### 4/8/2020
 Tried to work on frontend for loan app editor, but
 VM decided to die so I had to re-setup the whole project.